 Coordination headquarters perform overall coordination for the movement of teams within the prefecture.
 They also gather information on the afflicted region, liaise and coordinate over the activities of the relevant organizations, and assist prefectural governors in reaching appropriate decisions.
-Coordination headquarter for firefighting support activities Headquarters director: Prefectural governor National Fire Service Teams Personnel from the afflicted municipality Prefectural staff, Fire department staff in the prefecture

 Fig 2-8-2 Organization of teams comprising National Fire-Service Teams